-Graduate Studies Abroad: GMAT vs. GRE
+Graduate Studies & The GMAT or GRE

 Two of the most recognized tests are the GRE (Graduate Record Examinations) and the GMAT (Graduate Management Admission Test).